rh-ecosystem-edge/ztp-pipeline-relocatable/pipelines/README.md

+---
+modified: "2022-02-25T15:08:03.937Z"
+---

 # ZTP Using OpenShift Pipelines

 ## Prereqs

-- You need at least a hub cluster deployed and functional and an accessible Kubeconfig file
+- You need at least a hub cluster deployed and functional and an accessible `KUBECONFIG` file
-- The clsuter should be IPv4/Connected
+- The cluster should be IPv4/Connected
-- An Spokes file (you can create one using [this](https://github.com/rh-ecosystem-edge/ztp-pipeline-relocatable/blob/tekton-pipeline/examples/config.yaml) as a sample.
+- An Spokes file (you can create one using [this](https://raw.githubusercontent.com/rh-ecosystem-edge/ztp-pipeline-relocatable/main/examples/config.yaml) as a sample.

 ## Quickstart

-- First, you need to execute the script using curl command
+- First, you need to execute the script using `curl` command

 ## Clarifications